Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

     cmds.rename('r_bicep_muscle', 'r_biceps_muscle')

 Now the information in the builder is out of sync with the geometry in the scene.
-We can update it by doing the following:
+The builder can be updated:

 .. code-block:: python

     z.string_replace('r_bicep_muscle','r_biceps_muscle')

-Now when we build you see that the newly-named muscle is correctly integrated into the rig, and all the maps painted on that mesh have had their names corrected as well.
+When building, the newly-named muscle will be correctly integrated into the rig, and all the maps painted on that mesh will have their names corrected as well.

 .. code-block:: python